-A provider network is a list of the doctors, specialists, clinics and hospitals that health plans contract with to provide health care to members.
-CountyCare has a large network of providers that you can choose from.
-You can see who is in our network by going online to https://countycare.valence.care/member/#findAProvider.
+A provider network is the doctors, specialists, clinics and hospitals that health plans contract with to provide health care to members.
+CountyCare has a large network of providers to choose from.
+You can see which providers are in our network by going online to www.countycare.com.
 The provider directory displays each provider's name, address, telephone number, office hours, board certification status, and languages spoken.
-You can call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TTD/ TTY) and they can assist you in finding a provider or to request a printed copy be mailed to you.
+You can call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TTD/TTY) to assist you with finding a provider or to request a printed copy of the provider directory be mailed to you.